formkiq/formkiq-client-sdk-python/docs/RulesetsApi.md

 Add New Ruleset

-Creates a new ruleset; ONLY available with FormKiQ Enterprise
+Creates a new ruleset; available as an Add-On Module

 ### Example